fromTeal/FromTeal-whitepaper/paper.md

 - There are also very little examples of groups that created something great, but were able to encorporate as a business to make a living out of their passion.

-- With the Web & especially Web3, it's much easier today to discover others sharing the same passion or purpose, & group together.
-It is also becoming easier to split the value created in thr group, in a fair way.
+- With the Web, it's much easier today to discover others sharing the same passion or purpose, & group together.
+With the new Web3, it is also becoming easier to split the value created in the group, in a fair way.

-- fromTeal is a digital place for artists & engineers to group together & create great things, while fairly splitting the value created.
+- fromTeal is a digital place for artists, engineers & any other world changers, to group together & create great things, while fairly splitting the value created.

 ## Entities